NickolajA/ConfigMgrWebService/README.md

 ## Documentation

 ### Application Settings
 When calling the web service methods, you'll need to pass along a secret key that matches what's specified for the SecretKey application setting in web.config as a parameter.
 Without this parameter, the method will be invoked properly.
 This is a somewhat reasonable security mechanism (at least it's something) that prevents unathorized users to invoke the methods and retrieve data from your ConfigMgr environment.
-It's recommended that you generate a GUID and enter that as the
+It's recommended that you generate a GUID and enter that as the SecretKey.

+### Available Methods

+#### Get Primary User by Device
+This method returns every primary user that's defined for a specified device.
+##### Parameters
+deviceName (string), secretKey (string)